-The Generation Owner is responsible for insuring that the high voltage fault interrupting device coordinates with SaskPower's feeder protection.
-The Generation Owner shall submit proposed relay or fuse settings to SaskPower for review of protection coordination.
+Fusing in series with the breaker or recloser is not permitted.
+The Generation Owner is responsible for ensuring that the breaker or recloser coordinates with SaskPower's feeder protection.
+The Generation Owner shall submit proposed breaker relay or recloser controller settings to SaskPower for review to ensure protection coordination.
+The required fault interrupting time of the interrupting device may be specified by SaskPower during interconnection studies.